punitpayu/partner-center-sdk/develop/csp-customer-storefront-builder-quick-start-guide-.md

 - **Branding**: company name, logo, contacts, and more.
 - **Offers**: view all CSP offers.
 You can select which offers your customers can view and purchase.
 You can also personalize offer information and add your price.
 - **PayPal payment configuration**: add your PayPal payment account information.
 If you don't have a PayPal account, you can visit <https://www.paypal.com> and create a new account.
 This account will be used for PayPal to credit the payments made by customers. *Microsoft is not responsible for the relationship between partners and PayPal.
 Use of PayPal may require the partner or partner's customers to agree to additional terms.*
-- (*For India*) **PayU Payment configuration**: add your PayU Money payment account information.
-If you don't have a PayU Money account, you can visit <https://www.payumoney.com/> and create a new account.
+- (*For India*) **PayU Payment configuration**: add your PayU payment account information.
+If you don't have a PayU account, you can visit <https://payu.in/> and create a new account.
 This account will be used for PayU to credit the payments made by customers. *Microsoft is not responsible for the relationship between partners and PayU.
 Use of PayU may require the partner or partner's customers to agree to additional terms.*

 ### Transact